 (xiii) water treatment systems.

 (2) A term defined in the General Regulations has the same meaning when used in these regulations.

 3 The steamfitter/pipefitter trade is specified as a compulsory certified trade.

-Person other than steamfitter/pipefitter performing work in the trade
+Person other than steamfitter/pipefitter performing work in trade

-4 (1) For the purposes of clause 22(2)(e) of the Act, which allows a person who holds a certificate recognized by the Director to practice a compulsory certified trade, a person who does not hold a certificate of qualification in the steamfitter/pipefitter trade may perform steamfitter/pipefitter work if the person holds a certificate of qualification in another designated trade and the work to be performed comes within the scope of that other trade.
+4 A person who does not hold a certificate of qualification in the steamfitter/pipefitter trade may perform work included in the definition of the steamfitter/pipefitter trade if the person holds a certificate of qualification in another designated trade and the work to be performed comes within the scope of that other designated trade.

-(a) the person is an employee of an industrial or process plant and is trained to perform maintenance functions; and
+(a) the person who is the subject of the application is an employee of an industrial or process plant and is trained to perform maintenance functions; and

 (b) the work being performed involves repairing or modifying a piping system as a component of the regular maintenance of the system.